pingcap/docs/scale-microservices-using-tiup.md

 ---
-title: Scale a Cluster with PD Microservices Using TiUP
+title: Scale PD Microservice Nodes Using TiUP
-summary: Learn how to scale a cluster with PD microservices using TiUP and how to switch the PD operating mode.
+summary: Learn how to scale PD microservice nodes in a cluster using TiUP and how to switch the PD working mode.
 ---

-# Scale a Cluster with PD Microservices Using TiUP
+# Scale PD Microservices Nodes Using TiUP

-This document describes how to scale a cluster with PD microservices enabled using TiUP, including how to add or remove TSO/Scheduling nodes using TiUP.
-In addition, this document describes how to switch the PD operating mode.
+This document describes how to scale [PD microservice](/pd-microservices.md) nodes (including TSO and Scheduling nodes) in a cluster and how to switch the PD working mode using TiUP.

 To view the current cluster name list, run `tiup cluster list`.

-For example, assume that the original topology of the cluster is as follows:
+For example, the original topology of the cluster is as follows:

 | Host IP   | Service   |
 |:----|:----|